Ice-Winter/PSO2AffixingAssistant/README.md

   3) A fix to the bug you found will come soon!
 Thanks for reporting!

   ### Found a Global Translation mistake or discoverd a augment that has been greyed out but is in the global verison of PSO2?
-  Then you can leave a issue report on the global translation github and it will soon be resolve If you found a augment that has been greyed out in this verison of the affix assistant then also leave a screenshot of that augment to verify it
+  Then you can leave a issue report on the global translation github and it will soon be resolve.<br>
+  If you found a augment that has been greyed out in this verison of the affix assistant then also leave a screenshot of that augment to verify it

   ### Contribute